Peterhead Power Station

-Peterhead Power Station is a 2,177 MW (1,550 MW transmissible) multi unit station owned and operated by SSE plc near Boddam and the A90, just south of Peterhead, in Aberdeenshire in the north east of Scotland.
-It stands next to the circa-1800-built Sandford Lodge.
-Originally an oil fired and then a fossil gas power station, the plant also has been the site of experimental hydrogen generation capacity as well.
+Peterhead Power Station is a multi-unit station owned and operated by SSE plc, with a capacity of 2,177 MW (1,550 MW transmissible).
+It is located near Boddam and the A90, just south of Peterhead, in Aberdeenshire, in the northeast of Scotland.
+It stands next to Sandford Lodge, a circa-1800-built structure.
+Initially operating as an oil-fired power station and later transitioning to fossil gas, the plant has also served as a site for experimental hydrogen generation capacity.

-In 2016, the site was part of a controversy around a failed hydrogen and Carbon capture and storage scheme with BP, which ultimately failed.
-In 2022 the company proposed a new Carbon Capture and storage plan.
+In 2016, the site became embroiled in a controversy surrounding a failed hydrogen and carbon capture and storage scheme with BP, which ultimately proved unsuccessful.
+However, in 2022, the company proposed a new carbon capture and storage plan for the site.

 History

 Oil-fired power station

 The station was originally planned as a 1320 MWe oil-fired power station consisting of two 676 MWe generating units.
 Designed by Robert Matthew Johnson Marshall & Partners, construction began in May 1973, completed in 1978, with one unit opening in 1980, and the other in 1982.
 The original owner was the North of Scotland Hydro-Electric Board.
 The proximity of the station to St Fergus gas terminal meant, however, that the boilers were converted to burn gas as well as oil.
 When it opened, it burnt waste gas from the Brent oilfield, before this gas was refined at the Mossmorran refinery near Cowdenbeath, and the price of oil was uneconomic to use.
 By 1984, the price of oil made it economic to burn.

 One fatality occurred on 19 June 1982.
 A machinist was crushed during the failed lift of a large surface grinder.
 41 year old Joseph Smith, worked in the machine shop of the oil-fired power station for his full working life.